Finding health insurance coverage for domestic partners in Colorado can be confusing.

 The ACA requires insurers to offer coverage to all individuals regardless of marital status.

 However, federal law does not require employers to provide health benefits to domestic partners.
-Some state laws and employer policies extend benefits voluntarily.
+Some state laws and employer policies extend benefits at their discretion.

-Since health insurance rates vary significantly, it’s a good idea to get quotes from multiple carriers before selecting a plan.
+Since health insurance rates can vary a lot, it’s smart to get quotes from several carriers before choosing a plan.
 Contact a ColoHealth Personal Benefits Manager for free assistance in finding the most affordable plan for your unique needs.

 Many Colorado employers offer domestic partner benefits, but eligibility and coverage rules vary.

 If your employer provides domestic partner health insurance, you’ll typically need to submit documentation proving your relationship.
-Employers may require an affidavit of domestic partnership, financial records, or proof of shared residence.
+Employers may require an domestic partnership affidavit of domestic partnership, financial records, or proof of shared residence.

-Taxation of Employer Group Health Insurance for Domestic Partners
+Taxation of Employer Group Health Insurance Coverage for Domestic Partners

 Unlike spousal benefits, health coverage for domestic partners of employees is generally considered taxable.